w3f/Grants-Program/applications/dot-login.md

 | 2. | Implement `execute_transfer` Extrinsic | Develop the `execute_transfer` extrinsic within the `zkEphemeralKeys`` pallet.
 It will  accept all necessary parameters for a transfer, including an ephemeral key signature. |
 | 3. | `zkEphemeralKeys`-internal Transfer Functionality | Develop an internal function within the `zkEphemeralKeys` pallet to handle the actual token transfer.
 This function will replicate the essential checks and logic of the balances pallet’s transfer mechanism and has to be updated, if the the balances pallet changes.
 While this dependency is not perfect, we think that's the best trade-off, because the alternative would be to change the balances pallet which is something we'd like to avoid.
 We might propose a change on the balances pallet at a later stage, to make this more flexible.
 Note that this deliverable will also include the handling and emitting of events to broadcast the success or failure of the transfer. |

-### Milestone 3 — Wallet
+#### 2b - Wallet (Extension)

-The goal of this milestone is to implement a web-based wallet that allows users to create addresses, receive and send transactions to other dot-login users as well as web3-native wallets in the ecosystem.
+The goal of this milestone is to implement a web-based wallet OR a wallet extension that allows users to create addresses, receive and send transactions to other dot-login users as well as web3-native wallets in the ecosystem.

+We've decided to cover this milestone by ourselves.

 - **Estimated Duration:** 1 month
 - **FTE:** 1.5
-- **Costs:** 10200 USD
+- **Costs:** 0 USD

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |